Quasi-Monte Carlo with one categorical variable: Introduction

 We finish this introduction by describing some related work in the literature.
-Our discussion uses the notation of this paper to describe the findings of the other papers.
-The key differences between our work and the prior work we found is in how the problem has been formulated, and how the values are sampled.
+The key differences between our work and the prior work we found are in how the problem has been formulated, and how the values are sampled.

-We use the first component of our RQMC points to select the stratum to sample from. \cite{keller2012parallel} used that approach in parallel computation over $L$ processors.
+We use the first component of our RQMC points to select the stratum to sample from. \cite{keller2012parallel} used that approach in parallel computation.
 Their first component was used to determine which processor $\ell\in\{1,2,\dots,L\}$ got the $i$'th job.
 The remaining components of their QMC points sampled that job on processor $\ell$.
 In that setting, $\alpha_\ell=1/L$ and it makes sense to choose $L$ to be a power of $2$ at least for Sobol' sequences.

-\cite{cui:dick:pill:2025} consider a target distribution on a bounded hyper rectangle $[\bsa,\bsb]\subset\real^d$.
+\cite{cui:dick:pill:2025} consider a target distribution on a bounded hyperrectangle $[\bsa,\bsb]\subset\real^d$.
 The target probability density function $\pi$ is bounded.
 They approximate it by a sum of products of hat functions.
 That is equivalent to a mixture of distributions whose components have independent triangle distributions.
 They consider adaptive methods to select those triangle densities given an unnormalized $\bar\pi\propto\pi$.
 For a possibly large number of mixture components, they sample each component with $n_j\doteq n\alpha_j$ input values.
 They use the first $n_j$ points of the same QMC point set for each of the strata.
-Their integrands $f$ belong to an $L_p$ weighted space with a slightly different norm from the usual ones.
-Their equation (3) defining the norm also uses some sup-norms of absolute mixed partial derivatives.
-Then sampling on a class of digital nets, they are able to bound the integration error by an expression using the integrand's norm.
-They have another bound when the density satisfies a H\"older condition.

 We use different RQMC points in each stratum.
 Our inputs are randomized inputs, and so we expect better error cancellation than we would get using the same inputs for every stratum.
 Since our analysis is based on variances, we do not require a bounded domain or integrand.
-We also find an advantage, theoretically and empirically, to diverging from proportional allocation.
+As mentioned above, we use non-proportional allocation.